 More does not necessarily mean merrier.
 Not in the development of a media list at least.
-When it comes to media liaison, the fundamentals must be clear: Not all publicity is created equal.
+When it comes to DIY PR and media liaison, the fundamentals must be clear: Not all publicity is created equal.
 If you think that there is no such thing as bad publicity, or how bad can bad publicity go?
 Think again.

 The purpose of a PR drive is to create positive awareness and buzz.
 And to do that, there is homework to be done: After crafting the media release, the next step is to create the media list.

 Media pitching is not spamming.
 The last thing anyone wants for their business is for the media or contacts to block their email.
 We should only know spam as the strangely addictive tinned meat, not a PR tactic.

 A media list should be as targeted as possible.
 The size of the media list should reflect the story angle or related to the industry of the media release, and not vice versa.

 It is not possible to create a media release that caters to all media titles.
 Take for example Brand Inc., when we pitch a story angle, it will likely be about the communications industry since we are a PR agency.
 However, it could also be on human capital management such as moving up from internship to executive, empowering females and workplace diversity, or an opinion piece about event PR.

 The important part here is to segment and identify target media, understand their interests, and finally engage them.
 Really, it sounds like dating.

 Just like the rules of dating, set boundaries.
 Jokes aside, despite how ‘connected’ the world seems to be, all publications and media outlets have their unique set of target audience segmented on bases of geography, demography and psychographics.

 Ideally, these characteristics need to be as close a match as possible to the target audience of one’s communication plan.
 This is especially tricky when the communications strategy or outreach programme involves different regions, cultures and language.
 The geographical boundaries, language differences, differences in consumption patterns makes it all the more important to be familiar with the different titles and the market they cater to.